 75 Journal Prompts for Trust Issues and Overcoming Them

-Shadow journaling prompts for healing from trust issues
+Trust issues journal prompts for healing from trust issues

 This time, I’ve put together some journal prompts for trust issues to help you dig into your trust issues.

 Have you ever felt that tight grip of distrust creeping into your relationships, making it hard to open up or let others in?
-Trust issues can be so tricky—they can stem from past experiences and leave us feeling isolated and guarded.

 That’s why I want to talk about trust today and how journaling can be a powerful tool in addressing these feelings.
-Writing about our thoughts and experiences can help us untangle those complex emotions and understand where our distrust is coming from.

 These prompts will encourage you to reflect on your past experiences, recognize patterns, and even consider what trust means to you.